 A great opening line can lead directly to a vibrant professional network—if you know how to continue the conversation from there.
 For networking to be truly valuable, after all, you need to turn an introduction into a follow-up meeting.

 There are multiple ways to help the conversation flow organically, but I think the best and most underused way to do this is by using a book.
 If you want to network with someone specifically, offer them a personalized book recommendation.
 Ideally, you’ll have a copy to gift, but an enticing (and quick) description will work as well.

 This strategy is successful for several reasons.
 First, it’s unexpected.
 People rarely anticipate leaving a networking event with anything except sales swag or business cards.
 Furthermore, offering people a physical book creates a much stronger association than any sales pitch ever will.
 Doing so will establish you as knowledgeable and well versed in their area of interest, which makes you a much more interesting person.
 With one gesture, you become the source of a book they can’t wait to read.

 That said, for this strategy to work, you need to prepare.
 Know the people you want to meet at a networking event, and do your research.
 What’s their area of expertise?
 Which topics do they talk about?
 What are their personal interests?
 Consider which books you’ve read that would appeal to them.
 That could be an overlooked book on sales team psychology or an exemplary memoir of a Navy SEAL.

 When you deliver the gift, add a personal touch, such as a note on the inside cover explaining why you think they’ll love the book.
-Doing so further establishes that one-to-one connection.
+Doing so further establishes that one-on-one connection.

 I’ve been on the receiving end of this kind of connection a few times, and each time, the book was incredibly valuable to me.
 To receive a book that delivers an impactful insight into your business or inspires you is priceless.
 You can bet I prioritize gift givers’ emails and look for ways to help them.